 - We collect various kinds of information for our investigations, including personal data found through public sources on the internet, using Open Source Intelligence, among other methods;

-- We record your personal details if you ask a question to or file a report with ACM or ConsuWijzer.
-ConsuWijzer is ACM's consumer information portal.
+- We record your personal details if you ask a question to or file a report with ACM or ACM ConsuWijzer.
+ACM ConsuWijzer is ACM's consumer information portal.

-What information do we record if you contact ACM or ConsuWijzer yourself?
+What information do we record if you contact ACM or ACM ConsuWijzer yourself?

-How long do we keep your personal details after you have contacted us?
+How long do we keep your personal data after you have contacted us?

-Why do we keep your personal details after you have contacted us?
+Why do we keep your personal data after you have contacted us?

-We keep your personal details for two reasons:
+We keep your personal details for the following reasons:

-- If you call or email us again, we will be able to see what was discussed in the previous conversation.
+- Have you contacted us before?
+We will be able to see what was discussed in the previous conversation.

 - The information you provide is important for carrying out our regulatory and enforcement tasks.
 Further investigation is often necessary in order to determine whether a company follows the rules.
 In some cases, we may call you, and ask you to give a statement.